 Your Aurora Campus is located at 40W098 Galena Boulevard and therefore called to make an impact for God's Kingdom in this specific community.
 Through Community Impact, you have the ability to serve and reach people others might not ever cross paths with.

 The Coronavirus has touched all of us in one way, shape, or form.
 Our hope is that while we continue to move towards reopening in our communities, you may continue to be the hands and feet of Jesus as you love and serve our immediate neighbors well.

 Aurora Covid-19 Responses

 Aurora Interfaith Food Pantry

-Serve - Anyone interested in volunteering should contact Marcy Robles directly through email letting her know what day(s) they can help.
-Marcy can make sure you have a letter from the governor authorizing this essential volunteering as a reason to leave your home.
+Volunteers should be at least 18 years old.
+Children 14+ can serve with a parent.
+Anyone interested in volunteering should contact Marcy Robles directly through email letting her know what day(s) they can help.
+Email to volunteer!

 Hesed House is 2nd largest homeless shelter in the State of Illinois.
 They serve over 1,000 people each year including men, women, and children.

 Donation Needs - Currently, there is a high demand for materials to be donated, including food, sanitary items, medicines, and children’s items.
 Food Needs include, but not limited to cereal, Pop Tarts, and granola bars.
 The needs list is updated regularly on their website.

 All Campus Impact Areas

 Looking to serve and reach within an all-campus impact area?